-Jagannath Temple which is popularly known as Jagannath Baari in Agartala is close to the Raaj Baari (Royal Palace) of Agartala and Agartala Press Club.
-The temple is dedicated to one of the incarnations of Lord Vishnu, Jagannath and has beautiful idols depicting various mythological incidents.
-The temple complex has a well maintained pond where one can feed fishes.
-On the bank of the pond, there are huge statues of Lord Krishna and Arjuna depicting the story of the war of Mahabharata.
-The main temple of Lord Jagannath opens during the daily ritual timings i.e., in the morning as well as in the evening.
+Near the Raaj Baari (Royal Palace) of Agartala and Agartala Press Club is the Jagannath Temple, colloquially known as Jagannath Bari.
+This temple is dedicated to an incarnation of Lord Vishnu, Jagannath, and features beautiful idols depicting various mythological incidents.
+The temple complex also has a well-maintained pond where one can feed fishes, and large statues of Lord Krishna and Arjuna narrating the tale of the Mahabharata war.

 Visit the Heritage Park